-Strap on your snowshoes, your skis or your skates and enjoy winter in St. Ignace.
+Strap on your snowshoes, your skis, or your skates, and enjoy winter fun on snow and ice in St. Ignace.
 We offer over 100 miles of groomed trails for all snowmobile enthusiasts.
-Don't miss our annual Pond Hockey and Ice Golf winter events.2022 Winter Hotels List
+Don't miss our annual Pond Hockey winter event.
+For the best winter trails in St. Ignace visit our trails blog.Visit Our Trails Blog

 St. Ignace is the ideal hub for fat tire bike adventures, due to its proximity to some of the top fat tire biking spots in the UP.
 Trails include: